Kraemer Tower

 The team

 Dave Sullivan owns the property with Barb Sullivan and leads design and funding for the tower.
 Barb is the day-to-day project manager — Eli reports to her on the build.
 Eli Kraemer (Barb’s grandson) leads construction planning and execution for both the septic completion and the tower build.
-Cody and Russell Richardson of Solid Rock Construction are advising on the septic completion.
-Polk County Environmental Health will inspect and sign off.
+Cody and Russell Robertson of Treeline Logging LLC, also d/b/a Solid Rock Construction, are advising on the septic completion — the same crew ran the 2025 final harvest on Stands C, D, and parts of A. Polk County Environmental Health will inspect and sign off.

 Where we paused